How to Start an LLC in Virginia in 8 Steps

 In order to form an LLC in Virginia, you’ll need to register your business with the Virginia State Corporation Commission (SCC).
 Despite the word “corporation” in the name, this state agency handles filings for various types of business entities, including LLCs.
 The SCC also enforces naming requirements for LLCs, collects filing fees, and establishes other rules that you have to follow.

 For instance, you can’t select the name “Mister Donut, LLC” if there’s already a “Mr. Donut, LLC” or “Mr. Donut, Inc.” that’s registered to operate in Virginia.
 This requirement prevents confusion among the general public and customers.

 Under Virginia law, the name of your LLC must end with one of the following words:

-There are restrictions on the use of certain words in your LLC’s name.
+Moreover, there are restrictions on the use of certain words in your LLC’s name.
 Under Virginia law, you can’t use the word “bank,” “trust,” “engineer,” “architecture,” or “land surveying” in your LLC’s name unless your business is actually engaged in those activities.
 You also can’t include abbreviations referencing other types of business entities, such as “Inc.” for a corporation.

-If this preliminary name check shows that the name is available, you have the option to reserve the name for up to 120 days by paying a fee of $10.
+If this preliminary name check shows that the name is available, you have the option to reserve the name for up to 120 days by paying a $10 filing fee.
 Compared to other states, Virginia has one of the longest name reservation periods for the lowest fees.
 To reserve a name, you can either complete Form SCC631 and submit it by mail—or complete and submit it online using the SCC Clerk’s Information System.

 Then, you’ll need to pay a $10 filing fee and file the certificate with the SCC’s Clerk’s Office.
-For instance, if Joan and Smith LLC wants to brand itself as “Joan’s Landscaping,” then you need to register a fictitious business name.
+For instance, if Joan and Smith LLC wants to brand themselves as “Joan’s Landscaping,” then they’ll need to register a fictitious business name with the state.

 All Virginia LLCs must designate a registered agent, which is an individual or company that receives legal documents and official mail on your business’s behalf.
 The agent is responsible for forwarding such documents to you.
 The registered agent’s address in Virginia is called the registered office.